 Learn the art of bouncing back (resilience!)

-Strayed realized she couldn’t change the girls’ environments.
+Strayed realized she couldn’t change the girls’ external environments.
 So, she tried to teach the girls resilience.
+She decided to help them learn how to survive situations they couldn’t change.
 She stopped trying to change the system, stopped calling Child Protective Services, stopped fighting what could not be changed.
 She started trying to help the girls build resilience and internal resources so they could survive their childhoods.

 Let yourself be vulnerable